HETEROCYCLES

 First, bicyclic hydroxylamines were synthesized from readily accessible fused bicyclic ketoximes by 1,2-reduction with sodium cyanoborohydride4 under acidic conditions; they were then subjected to reductive conditions with DIBALH (Table 1).
 Thus, hydroxylamines were treated with 6 equiv of DIBALH at 0 °C to room temperature.
 The reaction was quenched by adding NaF.1,2 Although the theoretical amount of DIBALH was 3 equiv, we used an excess amount of the reagent to achieve complete consumption of the substrate.

-2 Thus, the aromatic ring migrated to the nitrogen atom to form bicyclic compounds having nitrogen attached to the aromatic ring.
+The reductive rearrangement of hydroxylamines was found to be applicable to a variety of bicyclic substrates (Table 1).
+In all cases, the reaction gave the expected reductive ring expansion product as the sole isomer as observed in the reaction of the corresponding oximes with DIBALH.2 Thus, the aromatic ring migrated to the nitrogen atom to form bicyclic compounds having nitrogen attached to the aromatic ring.
 Reactions of five- to seven-membered ring substrates 8a, 8b, and 8c provided 1,2,3,4-tetrahydroquinoline 9a, 2,3,4,5-tetrahydro-1H-benz[b]azepine 6, and 1,2,3,4,5,6-hexahydrobenz[b]azocine 9c, respectively (entries 1 to 3).
 In addition, the reactions were applicable to the synthesis of 2,3,4,5-tetrahydrobenzo[b][1,4]oxazepine 9d and 2,3,4,5-tetrahydrobenzo[b][1,4]thiazepine 9e (entries 4 and 5).
 Furthermore, a cyclohexyl ring fused to thiophene expanded smoothly to give 5,6,7,8-tetrahydrothieno[3,2-b]azepine 9f, 1a which was isolated as a p-nitrobenzoyl amide 10f owing to the instability of 9f (entry 6).

-Although the reaction yields of hydroxylamines with DIBALH are slightly lower than those of the corresponding oximes with the reagent,2b one of the advantages of using hydroxylamine instead of an oxime as a substrate should be its broad synthetic accessibility.512 Thus, in addition to the reduction of oximes, hydroxylamines can be prepared from alcohols or primary amines by substitution reactions or oxidation through the regioselective formation of nitrone in a stepwise protocol.
+Although the reaction yields of hydroxylamines with DIBALH are slightly lower than those of the corresponding oximes with the reagent,2b one of the advantages of using hydroxylamine instead of an oxime as a substrate should be its broad synthetic accessibility.5–12 Thus, in addition to the reduction of oximes, hydroxylamines can be prepared from alcohols or primary amines by substitution reactions or oxidation through the regioselective formation of nitrone in a stepwise protocol.
 For instance, tricyclic hydroxylamine 8g was prepared by the reaction of alcohol 11 with hydroxylamine hydrochloride in the presence of sodium acetate and dichloroacetic acid (Scheme 4).8a,b

 On the other hand, N-(9-fluorenyl)hydroxylamine 8h was prepared from primary amine 12 by a stepwise protocol including cyanomethylation, regioselective oxidation to nitrone, and hydroxyaminolysis7c (Scheme 5).
 The reductive ring expansion reaction of tricyclic hydroxylamines 8g and 8h proceeded smoothly to give the corresponding secondary amines 9g and 9h (Table 2, entries 1 and 2).